 Just when it looked like Lydia was taking the lead in currency developments, around 700 B.C., the Chinese moved from coins to paper money.

-In the place of where the American bills say, “In God We Trust,” the Chinese inscription warned, “All counterfeiters will be decapitated.”
+In the place where the American bills say, “In God We Trust,” the Chinese inscription warned, “All counterfeiters will be decapitated.”

 Eventually, the banks started using banknotes or IOUs for depositors and borrowers to carry around instead of coins.